punctuationmarks/crash-courses/development_tips.md

 - Paths are important obviously, if your path is "correct" double check to make sure it's not missing a starting slash (or sans a slash)

+- Have a SSH key?
+Store it on a dedicated USB that's just for import stuff like SSH keys.
+If you lose your SSH key, that means you have to rebuild the server or let it rot...